nipsysdev/Ethos/README.md

 Ethos is a decentralized system to collect and analyze digital rights data from across the web.
 Think of it as a distributed monitoring and data collection network for digital rights issues - tracking censorship, surveillance, policy changes, and advocacy efforts from organizations worldwide.

-## The Vision

-Digital rights advocacy happens in silos.
-Organizations like EFF, Privacy International, and AccessNow all publish important updates, but there's no unified way to monitor, analyze, and access this information.

 ## Current Status

 We implemented a proof of concept and are now working on the actual crawling foundation - building production-ready YAML-driven crawlers that can reliably extract data from digital rights organizations' websites.